techiescamp/devops-projects/README.md

 ## DevOps Project Videos

-All the project videos will be availble in Youtube.
-Following are the publichsed Videos
+All the project videos will be available on Youtube.
+Following are the published Videos

 1. [Jenkins HA Setup on AWS Using Autoscaling Group Using Packer, Ansible, and Terraform](https://www.youtube.com/watch?v=GLMJhF_cZ5M)